On Testing Independence and Goodness-of-fit in Linear Models: Testing independence of two random vectors

 \section{Testing independence of two random vectors}

-In this section we briefly review the HSIC for testing the independence of two random vectors; for a more systematic study of the procedure see \cite{KerIndepNIPS08}, \cite{KerIndepALT05}, \cite{EquivRKHS12}.
+We briefly review the Hilbert--Schmidt independence criterion for testing the independence of two random vectors; see \citet{KerIndepALT05, KerIndepNIPS08} and \citet{EquivRKHS12}.
 We start with some background and notation.
-By a reproducing kernel Hilbert space (RKHS) $\mathcal{F}$ of functions on a domain $\mathcal{U}$ with a positive definite kernel $k: \mathcal{U} \times \mathcal{U} \to \R$ we mean a Hilbert space of functions from $\mathcal{U}$ to $\R$ with inner product $\langle \cdot, \cdot \rangle$, satisfying the reproducing property:
+By a reproducing kernel Hilbert space $\mathcal{F}$ of functions on a domain $\mathcal{U}$ with a positive definite kernel $k: \mathcal{U} \times \mathcal{U} \to \R$ we mean a Hilbert space of functions from $\mathcal{U}$ to $\R$ with inner product $\langle \cdot, \cdot \rangle$, satisfying the reproducing property